- Ride quality

 There isn’t much you could do to bring it down, I fear.
 Wheels of course could be replaced with lighter ones if that is what you are after; maybe sticking some lighter components on such as the saddle etc. But I don’t think that’s needed here.
 You get plenty of advantage from the aerodynamics so that you don’t need to concern yourself too much with weight – but as I say there are lighter aero bikes on the market.

-Trek has done an amazing job with the Trek Madone SLR 9 Disc – we got a hint of what was to come in the 2016 model.
-The American brand has just improved on that, even more, which can only mean I give it a 10/10 to match the £10,000 price tag.
+Trek has done an amazing job with the Trek Madone SLR 9 Disc.
+The American brand has just improved on that, even more, which can only mean I give it a 10/10 to match the £11,050 price tag.

 The Trek Madone SLR 9 Disc is a great bike – it feels like a technical masterpiece you can live with every day; of course you won't want to ride to work on it!
 The ride feels quality and it truly does want to take off.
 The added adjustable ISOSpeed is a great idea and the fact it doesn't hinder anything else, other than add a little bit of weight, is no bad thing.
 Great work Trek!